 Keziah Lukombo (Staff) is a staff member at Pitt Law’s Barco Law library.
 She was born in Luanda, Angola and raised in Chicago, Illinois.
 Lukombo studied Legal Studies and Korean here at the University of Pittsburgh and hopes to further her dreams of a career in International Law and Foreign Affairs.

-Jamey Mentzer (Staff) is the Assistant Director, JD Advantage Careers in Pitt Law’s Office of Professional and Career Development.
+Jamey Mentzer (Staff) is the Assistant Director, JD Advantage Careers in Pitt Law’s Professional Development Office.
 He also serves as the staff advisor to OUTLaw, Pitt Law’s student group for LGBTQ+ students and allies, and as a member of the Law School’s Diversity Committee.
 Mentzer attended the University of Akron School of Law and is currently pursuing a Doctor of Education degree at Pitt focusing his research on diversity, equity, and inclusion in higher education.

 Toni Moran (Student) is a 2L at Pitt Law where she serves as the Vice President of OUTlaw and an editor for the Journal of Law and Commerce.
 Originally from New Jersey, Moran was a Sergeant in the Army and worked for Joint Special Operations Command in Afghanistan.
 This summer, she will be a summer associate at a labor and employment law firm in Philadelphia.